CDCgov/prime-reportstream/frontend-react/docs/proposals/0003-uswds-react-components.md

 #### Pros

-- 1:1 relationship with USWDS which means we can upgrade our dependencies without having to rely on Truss upgrading theirs.
+- 1:1 relationship with USWDS which means we can upgrade our dependencies without having to rely on Trussworks upgrading theirs.
-- Removes a layer of abstraction so we can create React components with naming conventions and styling that more closely matches our designs and syntax.
+- Removes a layer of abstraction so we can create React components with naming conventions and styling that more closely match our designs and syntax.
-- DOM structure will be exposed so we can more easily understand what's going on under the hood which will also help with writing better tests.
+- DOM structure will be exposed so we can more easily understand what's going on under the hood which will also help with writing better tests and writing more complex, yet clear, components.

 #### Cons
 - Potential breaking changes as we'd be building on top of USWDS.